aukhalid/SAP-1-CPU-Logisim/README.md

 1. Pulse the `pc_reset` pin again to ensure the Program Counter is at `0000` for program start.
 2. Repeatedly click the `clk` button (or enable a continuous clock source) to watch the CPU execute the program automatically.
-3. For each click, observe the changes in the PC, MAR, IR, Registers A and B, and the RAM contents.
+3. For each click, observe the changes in the PC, MAR, IR, Registers A and B, and the RAM contents in the 7 Segment Display.
 4. Follow the Fetch-Decode-Execute cycle for each instruction as detailed in the "How It Works" section.
 5. If you have a continuous clock source, enable it to watch the CPU run at speed.